vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen - Note</summary>

-[142]: This is the Pribhikara view, which holds that in the injunction nijaga seargakāmo yajeta the sadhya (object to be realized) is not sparge, but the entire niyoga (cf. Prakarapapañcika, p.
+[142]: This is the prābhākara view, which holds that in the injunction nijaga seargakāmo yajeta the sadhya (object to be realized) is not sparge, but the entire niyoga (cf. prakaraṇapañcikā, p.
 190), so that the statement of the injunction would become the means (sadhana) to realize that sadhya, sc. the injunction.
 </details>

 <details><summary>मूलम्</summary>